-For example, think of a database as a map, where cities are connected by roads.
+Think of a database as a map, where cities are connected by roads.
 Armstrong's Axioms help you identify all possible routes (functional dependencies) between cities using a given set of connections.
+It's like building a Lego house, where each piece symbolizes a unit of information.
+The way these pieces connect forms a coherent structure.
+Armstrong's Axioms guide how to link data effectively, ensuring a strong and logical foundation.

 These are the core rules in Armstrong's axioms that define how functional dependencies work.
 They are the foundation for reasoning about dependencies in a database.